 Kelsey Brykman, MS, is a senior program officer for the Center for Health Care Strategies (CHCS).
-In this role, she supports states in promoting value-based payment models with a focus on primary care.
-Kelsey’s current projects include the Advancing Primary Care Innovation in Medicaid Managed Care initiative through which she provides technical assistance on policy levers to support primary care.
-She also works on other projects related to the design and implementation of value-based payment models, including accountable care organizations (ACOs), behavioral health payment models, and payment models to support children’s health.
+In this role, she supports states in implementing value-based payment approaches and innovative care delivery models within Medicaid managed care.
+Kelsey’s work particularly focuses on advancing high quality and equitable primary care.
+Her current projects include the Medicaid Primary Care Population-Based Payment Learning Collaborative, which provides technical assistance to states implementing primary care payment reform, and the Medicaid Innovation Collaborative, which supports states and health plans in leveraging technology-enabled innovation.
+She also works on other projects related to the design and implementation of population-based payment models, transforming child health care delivery, and improving access to behavioral health services.

 Prior to joining CHCS, Kelsey served as a program manager for the Massachusetts Health Policy Commission where she supported projects related to developing standards for ACO and patient-centered medical home delivery models in the state.
 She also worked as a consultant in the Health Care Advisory division of Ernst & Young.

 Kelsey earned a master’s of science degree in health policy and management from the Harvard T.H.
 Chan School of Public Health and a bachelor’s degree in biology and society from Cornell University.

 While not at work, Kelsey enjoys elaborate cooking projects, getting lost in a good novel, taking ceramics classes, and attempting to cultivate a vegetable garden.